Set up Workbench

-If Workbench is not already configured from the landing page and running, click on the Posit Workbench logo.
+If Posit Workbench is not already configured from the landing page and running, select the Workbench logo.

 Workbench setup requires application roles POSIT_TEAM_ADMIN or POSIT_WORKBENCH_ADMIN.
 See top right corner to see your permissions.
 If you originally installed the Native App you will have all roles.